maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. Include the `rand_matrix.mac` contributed library, a collection of matrix randomisation functions for use in linear algebra, with the local STACK source code.
 See the [random](../Topics/Linear_algebra/Random_Matrices.md) documentation for details.
 6. Add in a substantial library for dealing with [linear algebra problems](../Topics/Linear_algebra/index.md).
 7. Load Maxima's `eigen` library.
+8. The API now accepts moodle XML fragments, and sets default values for all other fields.
+This significantly reduces the overhead in writing and maintaining XML in other external projects.

 Issues with [github milestone 4.9.0](https://github.com/maths/moodle-qtype_stack/issues?q=is%3Aissue+milestone%3A4.9.0) include